Wiggins Memorial Library Handbook for University Faculty 2024-2025

 Photocopies

 There are five photocopiers in the library.
-Two are located in the Learning Commons, one is in the Periodicals Reading Room, one is outside of the second floor conference room, and one is outside of the third floor computer lab.
+Two are located in the Learning Commons, one is in the Periodicals Reading Room, one is outside of the second-floor conference room, and one is outside of the third-floor computer lab.

 Creek Bucks are preferred for printing and photocopying.
 If you have any problems with the copiers, please ask for assistance at the Library Services Desk.
 Grayscale photocopies cost $0.05 per page (each side); color photocopies cost $0.15 per page (each side).
 If you send a student to make copies to be charged to your department, send the student with a signed authorization note that includes the budget code to be charged.